The Blue Ridge Parkway road trip is truly an American classic.

 The name actually comes from the early 1900s, when wind-blown trees left a lot of stumps across the landscape, which were said to resemble tombstones.

 A large wildfire in 1925 laid waste to the stumps.
-Now, what remains is a beautiful collection of wild blueberries, waterfalls, and wilderness that make up a killer Blue Ridge trail.
+What remains today is a beautiful collection of wild blueberries, waterfalls, and wilderness that make this a killer Blue Ridge trail.

 The Graveyard Fields Loop is a little over three miles long, veering between 4960 feet and 5320 feet above sea level.
 It features several natural pools fed by waterfalls (which are great for swimming), as well as well-maintained trails.